 In early summer 2015 we hosted 4 sets of bloggers, mostly couples, in an apartment close to the center of Prague, arranging some things for them to do and making suggestions of events to attend.
-For anyone who hadn’t been to Prague before we made sure to take on a private walking tour of the old town, Mala Strana and the castle area so they could get acquainted with the city first.
+We made sure to take anyone who hadn’t been to Prague before on a private walking tour of the old town, Mala Strana and the castle area so they could get acquainted with the city first.

 The bloggers were: